ndeltortoiii/Gr8Public/Trademarks.md

       * may have to destroy your inventory and small busienss
     5. Hire a trademark attorney
   * Suggestive marks next best thing to arbitrary marks as they are inherintly distinct
+  * Policing your mark

 4. How to find help
+  * uspto.gov trademarks section application timeline
+  * does not provide legal advice, no pre-filing search, or trademark rights
+    * Up to you to protect infringement
+  * Advantages of hiring an attorny
+    1. Obtain or conduct:
+      * A pre-application clearance search
+    2. Interpret search results
+    3. Navigate the application process
+    4. Advise you on the best way to maintain and enforce your rights
+   * Other source of assistance
+     1. Free and reduced-price legal services
+     2. USPTO Law School Clinic program
+     3. SCORE program (small business organization) score.org
+     4. Patent and trademark resource center (PTRCs)
+     5. Free information on USPTO.gov